CumulusNetworks/docs/content/cumulus-netq-50/Installation-Management/Install-NetQ/Setup-NVLink-Ethernet-Combined-Cluster.md

 ## Next Steps

-- Ethernet: {{<link title="Access the NetQ UI" text="log in to NetQ">}} from your browser to access Ethernet data.
+After NetQ is installed, you can {{<link title="Access the NetQ UI" text="log in to NetQ">}} from your browser using the virtual cluster IP address.

-- NVLink: connect to the controller (NMX-C) and telemetry (NMX-T) services before accessing the NVLink REST API.
+To access NVLink data, {{<link title="NVLink Bringup" text="perform a system bringup">}} to connect to telemetry and controller services.